 The Electrical Safety Act 2002 (the ES Act) is directed at eliminating the human cost to individuals, families and the community of death, injury and destruction that can be caused by electricity.
 The ES Act establishes a legislative framework for preventing persons from being killed or injured by electricity, and preventing property from being destroyed or damaged by electricity.
-The ES Act places the primary electrical safety duty on a person conducting a business or undertaking, who must ensure the business or undertaking is conducted in a way that is electrically safe.
-Duties are also placed on officers of a person conducting a business or undertaking, workers and other persons at a workplace, as well as electricity entities, designers, manufacturers, importers, suppliers, installers, repairers and persons in control of electrical equipment.
+The ES Act places the primary electrical safety duty on a person conducting a business or undertaking (PCBU), who must ensure the business or undertaking is conducted in a way that is electrically safe.
+Duties are also placed on officers of a PCBU, workers and other persons at a workplace, as well as electricity entities, designers, manufacturers, importers, suppliers, installers, repairers and persons in control of electrical equipment.

 The Work Health and Safety Act 2011 (WHS Act) requires persons who have a duty to ensure health and safety to 'manage risks' by eliminating health and safety risks so far as is reasonably practicable, and if it is not reasonably practicable to do so, to minimise those risks so far as is reasonably practicable.
 The WHS Act provides a framework to protect the health, safety and welfare of all workers at work.
 It also protects the health and safety of all other people who might be affected by the work.
-The WHS Act places the primary health and safety duty on a person conducting a business or undertaking, who must ensure, so far as is reasonably practicable, the health and safety of workers at the workplace.
-Duties are also placed on officers of a person conducting a business or undertaking, workers and other persons at a workplace.
+The WHS Act places the primary health and safety duty on a PCBU, who must ensure, so far as is reasonably practicable, the health and safety of workers at the workplace.
+Duties are also placed on officers of a PCBU, workers and other persons at a workplace.